qige023/Glorex/README.md

 OpenGL ES 3.0 Programming On Android
 ===============================

-This repository contains the sample code for learning opengl ES 3.0
+This repository contains the sample code for learning opengl ES 3.0.

-It use framwork code from the OpenGL ES 3.0 Programming Guide by Addison-Wesley Professional (http://www.opengles-book.com).
+It use framwork code from the OpenGL ES 3.0 Programming Guide by Addison-Wesley Professional.

-Examples are inspired by OpenGL ES 3.0 Programming Guide and Nehe OpenGL's Lesson
+Examples are inspired by OpenGL ES 3.0 Programming Guide(http://www.opengles-book.com) and Nehe OpenGL's Lesson (http://nehe.gamedev.net/)

+## Sample ##
+to be add..

 ## Platforms ##
 The sample code for the OpenGL ES 3.0 Programming Guide currently builds on the following platforms: